-The aggressive defense lawyers at Levow DWI Law will thoroughly assess the legality of your vehicle stop.
+The aggressive defense lawyers at Levow DWI Law, P.C. will thoroughly assess the legality of your vehicle stop.
 If we can determine that an arresting officer lacked probable cause when they pulled you over, the results of any subsequent chemical tests may be suppressed.
 The case could be dismissed entirely.

 Stops come under several categories and vary depending on the officer’s stated reason for stopping you.
 Investigating the specific, formally-cited motives a police officer acted on is essential to the defense of any DWI case.